dagnic/cargese-TS2023-dev/cargese-TU2023-software-dev.md

 ## Goal of this presentation

-- Show you how to turn bunch of python files to package, ready to be shared, tested and documented.
+- Show you how to turn bunch of python files into package, ready to be shared, tested and documented.
+- This is not about data analysis.
 - Based on my own experience (hence biased).

 ---